 We will take very good care of your company’s bookkeeping.
 You will have access to your company’s Quickbooks Online account with full visibility of your daily operations, including revenue analysis, P&Ls, status of A/R and A/P, statements of cashflow and much more.

-Companies formed in Maryland are subject to yearly tax obligations, including:
+Companies formed in Delaware are subject to yearly tax obligations, including:

 - U.S. Corporate Income Tax

-- Maryland Declaration of Estimated Corporation Income Tax
+- Delaware Declaration of Estimated Corporation Income Tax

-- A similar annual tax if your Maryland company also operates in other U.S. state(s)
+- A similar annual tax if your Delaware company also operates in other U.S. state(s)

-Our partners can assist you in meeting tax requirements for states outside Maryland.
+Our partners can assist you in meeting tax requirements for Federal, State and states outside Delaware.

 Make sure to watch the calendar, and plan ahead to meet any tax deadlines that apply to your business.

 Pampas LLC isn’t an accounting firm and can’t provide tax or accounting advice.
 You should consult legal and tax professionals for advice on how to meet ongoing obligations that apply to your company.